Logline

 About the Work & Rights

-Based on the rediscovered 1981 novel by June-Alison Gibbons, written and self-published when the author was sixteen, COLA brings a contemporary lens to a period story of expression, silence, and survival.
+Based on the rediscovered 1981 novel by June-Alison Gibbons, written and self-published when the author was 16, COLA brings the radical novel to life as an independent feature film with a theatrical-first distribution strategy.

 Rights: Film rights held by Jog Films for independent production.